Tegucigalpa: Geography

-The Choluteca River, which crosses the city from south to north, physically separates Tegucigalpa and Comayagüela.
+The Choluteca River, which crosses the city from south to north, physically separates Tegucigalpa and Comayagua.
 El Picacho Hill, a rugged mountain of moderate height, rises above the downtown area; several neighborhoods, both upscale residential and lower income, are located on its slopes.
 The city consists of gentle hills, and the ring of mountains surrounding the city tends to trap pollution.
 During the dry season, a dense cloud of smog lingers in the basin until the first rains fall.

 Tucked into a valley and bisected by a river, Tegucigalpa is prone to flooding during the rainy season, as experienced to the fullest during Hurricane Mitch and to a lesser degree every year during the rainy season.
 Despite being several thousand feet above sea level, the city lacks an efficient flood control system, including canals and sewerage powerful enough to channel rainwater back into the river to flow down to the ocean.
 The river itself is a threat since it isn't deep enough below the streets, nor are there levees high enough to prevent it from breaking out.
 There are more than 100 neighborhoods deemed zones of high risk, several of them ruled out as uninhabitable in their entirety.

 There is a reservoir, known as Embalse Los Laureles, west of the city providing 30 percent of the city's water supply as well as a water treatment plant south of the city about 7.3 km from the airport; part of the Concepción Reservoir just 6 km southwest of the water plant.

 The Central District shares borders with 13 other municipalities of Francisco Morazán: (to the north) Cedros and Talanga; (south) Ojojona, Santa Ana, San Buenaventura and Maraita; (east) San Juan de Flores, Villa de San Francisco, Santa Lucía, Valle de Ángeles, San Antonio de Oriente, and Tatumbla; (and to the west) Lepaterique.
 It is also bordered on the west by two municipalities of the Comayagua Department, Villa de San Antonio and Lamaní, with the latter exactly at the quadripoint where the Central District, Lepaterique, Villa de San Antonio and Lamaní all meet.